“The most important element of any home design is that it reflects the family living in it.”

 How important are seasonal trends to your interior work?

 On the whole, I wouldn’t say that our designs are influenced dramatically by seasonal trends.
 It can take between 6-18 months before our designs come to fruition so we’d be changing our minds a lot!
 However, it’s great to see new products and fabrics that are produced in the home and interiors industry each season.
 It definitely gives us a boost and it’s great when you see something that you can’t wait to incorporate into a design.

 How do you stay on top of interior trends?

-Every member of my team is passionate about design and they are constantly feeding back about a scheme that they saw in a restaurant or bar, or something exciting in a suppliers showroom.
+My team are constantly feeding back about a scheme that they saw or something exciting in a suppliers showroom.
 It may not always be a trend, but an unusual mix of materials or a different way of using a material that we already love.
 I, like everyone else, can’t help but browse the beautiful galleries on Instagram and I am a long term subscriber to Living etc and Elle Decor!